nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 * Access the paper (using Dashboard, as above)

-To accept or reject:
+To accept:

-* Scroll down to the "Article status" tab and click on "Change article status" to "Accept and proceed to copy editing" or "Reject this article" (both highlighted in red)
+* Scroll down to the "Article status" tab and click on "Change article status" to "Accept and proceed to copy editing" (example highlighted in red) or "Ask for final version".
+(Which option is displayed depends on whether the current version corresponds with an arXiv version or is a temporary version, only saved in the episciences system.)
+* Ensure the subject is suitable (e.g. TheoretiCS #XXXXX - Your article has been accepted).
+* The email does not ask for the sources, the managing editors will send a second email asking for the sources.
+Please ensure they are informed.

+To reject:
+* Scroll down to the "Article status" tab and click on "Change article status"  and select "Reject this article" (highlighted in red)

 <img src="Final_decision.svg" alt="Final decision" width="600"/>